-African has been an impressive growth in its number of billionaires over the years, and even though it used to have more white billionaires the tides are turning with a larger number of black billionaires joining that list.
+Africa has seen an remarkable rise in the number of billionaires over the years, and while it used to have more white billionaires, the tides are turning with a greater number of black billionaires joining the list.

-According to Forbes Egypt and South have more billionaires than any other African country with 5 billionaires each, followed by Nigeria with 4 billionaires and Morocco with 2 billionaires.
+According to Forbes, Egypt and South Africa have more billionaires than any other African nation with 5 billionaires each, trailed by Nigeria with 4 billionaires and Morocco with 2 billionaires each.

 Some previous billionaires such as Stephen Saad, Desmond Sacco, Christoffel Wiese and Onsi Sawiris fell of the billionaire’s list due to a decline in stock prices.

-Zimbabwe’s Strive Masiyiwa joined the billionaire list in 2018 and has since doubled his net worth $2.3 billion from $1.6 billion due to a rise in share price of Econet Zimbabwe.
+Zimbabwe’s Strive Masiyiwa joined the billionaire list in 2018 and has since doubled his net worth $2.3 billion from $1.6 billion as of December 2019 due to a rise in share price of Econet Zimbabwe.

 The Top 5 African Billionaires